JackV2020/domoMon/README.md

  - Now enter an idx of a Custom Sensor and the name of the Custom Sensor will be retrieved for you.
 Just wait...
  - When the idx does not exist it can not find the name and the name stays on wait...
  - You can change the name or just leave it for now.
 It may be too long for the tile and you may change it later.
  - To clear an idx you edit the field and put a space in it and save it.
-The name field will be cleared for you.
+The name field and the limits will be cleared for you.
  - When you change an idx the new name will be retrieved for you.
 Just wait....
  - When you clear the name field by putting a space in it, the name will be retrieved from Domoticz again.
  - To save settings you need to click the Save button in the upper right corner.